Vaishuganesan/freshtronicswebsite/README.md

+RESPONSIVE WEBSITE
 #website
 #webdevelopment
-An website which is used for business purpose.
+An  responsive website which is used for business purpose.
 This website is based on HTML,CSS,JAVASCRIPT based project.